A New Mom’s Guide To Reducing Stress This Holiday Season

 A New Mom's Guide To Reducing Stress This Holiday Season

-The holiday season is upon us!
-The time of year when everyone is supposed to be giving thanks, appreciating their families and celebrating the good in our lives.
+The holiday season is the time when everyone is supposed to give thanks, appreciate their families and celebrate the good in our lives.
 It can be a truly wonderful, magical season.
 However, it can also come with an immense amount of pressure and anxiety.
-As a new mother, sometimes it feels like a victory just to brush your hair at some point in the day.
-Adding holiday obligations can send your stress levels through the roof.
+As a new parent, sometimes it feels like a victory just to brush your hair at some point in the day.
+Adding holiday obligations can send stress levels through the roof.

 Now that you have a little one, it helps to decide early what you’re willing to take on and what level of participation you will have in this year’s holiday celebrations.
 Where will you have dinner?
 Will you be preparing any food?
 Where will you open presents?
 Will you be having guests staying with you?
 What new traditions will you begin?
 Continue reading to learn how you can successfully manage this holiday season with a new baby.